LiqiangDeng/extract_text_atari/README.md

 The project is mainly used for ML/RL research, by downloading atari's game videos from YouTube and dynamically extracting scores as rewards, providing preliminary preparation for future ML/RL research.
 Currently, only preliminary code is available.

+We are conducting research by extracting frame and score information in bulk from the game dataset.

 ## Start
 ```bash
 pip install